USS AFDB-2: World War II

 AFDB-2 repaired the USS Iowa (BB-61) in 1945 before she returned to the States for refit.
-Due to the Iowa 37 ft 2 in (11.33 m) draft when full loaded, the battleships had to unload much of her ammunition and fuel oil before entering AFDB-2.
-The torpedo damaged USS Houston and USS Reno were both repaired at the same time on 8 Jan.
-1945.
+Due to the Iowas 37 ft 2 in (11.33 m) draft when full loaded, the battleship had to unload much of her ammunition and fuel oil before entering AFDB-2.
+The torpedo damaged USS Houston and USS Reno were both repaired at the same time on 8 January 1945.

 Attacked

-Near the end of the war, on April 22, 1945, at 2pm, a Mitsubishi A6M Zero two seater plane piloted by Shimbo, with Ensign Chuhei Okubo in the second seat, overflew Seeadler Harbor at 14000 ft.
+Near the end of the war, on 22 April 1945, a Mitsubishi A6M Zero two seater plane piloted by Shimbo, with Ensign Chuhei Okubo in the second seat, overflew Seeadler Harbor at 14000 ft.
 They saw what they thought were two "aircraft carriers", but were actually empty floating dry docks ABSD-2 and ABSD-4.
-On April 27, 1945, at 11:15pm a Nakajima B5N piloted by Takahashi dropped an aerial torpedo.
+On 27 April 1945 a Nakajima B5N piloted by Takahashi dropped an aerial torpedo.
 It hit one of the pontoon tanks in section G, damaging the dry dock.
 She was repaired and returned to service.